-There are a number of ways to improve your home to make it more comfortable, healthier and cheaper to live in.
+There's a number of ways to improve your home to make it more comfortable, healthier and cheaper to live in.
 These could involve changing your home so that you don’t need to use as much energy to heat it, changing your habits, or even installing renewable energy measures.

 Better Homes Barnsley